 Intacs™ / Intra Corneal Rings (ICR)

 In April of 1999, the FDA approved a new form of vision correction surgery, which could treat up to -3.50 diopters of nearsightedness (myopia) using a non-laser technique.
 The procedure involves implanting plastic (polymethylmethacrylate – PMMA), semi-circular segments into the mid-periphery of the cornea.
 The thickness of the plastic segments determines the amount of correction.
-Currently, we use Intacs to help patients with keratoconus or induced “ectasia” following LASIK surgery.
+Currently, we use Intacs to help patients with keratoconus or induced “ectasia” following our Bay Area LASIK surgery.
 They are no longer used to treat myopia.
 Dr. Mandel was the first in Northern California to perform Intacs in 1999, and was the only surgeon in the United States to be chosen by the Kearvision company (who developed the Intacs) to implant Intacs in Karavision employees.

 The intrastromal corneal ring (ICR) or Intacs™ achieve their result by altering the front corneal curvature of the cornea.
 The surgery is performed by making a small 1.5mm incision in the upper part of the cornea (the clear window of the eye) approximately 70% corneal depth.
 Two pockets, or tunnels, are then formed in the periphery of the cornea.
 The plastic segments are then inserted into these tunnels away from the central portion of the vision.
 The tunnels can be created manually or by using the femtosecond laser.